Hennepin & Lake: Uptown

 Minnesotans celebrate the outdoors like few other cities.
-Sure, we like our winters, but the first time the temperature pokes its head about 45, the shorts come out (no kidding) and people flock to the lakes and parks.
+Sure, we like our winters, but the first time the temperature pokes its head above 45, the shorts come out (no kidding) and people flock to the lakes and parks.
 The Chain of Lakes is the city’s most popular of our many, many parks.
-(By design, no Minneapolis resident lives farther than six blocks from a park.)
+(Fun fact: By design, no Minneapolis resident lives farther than six blocks from a park.)
 It’s also a key component of the Grand Rounds National Scenic Byway, a 51-mile loop composed of parkways, trails, and the Mississippi River Boulevard.
 It’s the only scenic byway in the country located entirely within an urban area.
-The chain is composed of Lake Calhoun, Lake Harriet (arguably the two most popular lakes in the city), Lake of the Isles, Cedar Lake and Brownie Lake.
+The chain is composed of Bde Maka Ska (formerly Lake Calhoun), Lake Harriet, Lake of the Isles, Cedar Lake and Brownie Lake.
 They all have bike and pedestrian paths, boating docks, boating, kayaking, gardens and picnic areas.
 Also available at some lakes are facilities for archery, fishing, tennis, soccer, volleyball, grills, skiing paths, ice rinks and hot food.

 Libertine has an unusual, yet successful games/upscale restaurant thing going.
 Games include pin ball, skee ball, foosball, Nintendo 64, table tennis and more.
-Happy hour has $3 beers and $3 sliders.
-As for food, they serve a range of bar snacks all the way up to entrees of salmon, steak and a “bacon chop.”
-Stella’s Fish Café, housed in a massive, three-level space with a rooftop patio, is known for its giant menu of seafood items and colorful cocktails.
-Amore Uptown serves traditional Italian fare with a few modern twists, like the Italian egg rolls.
-They do a generous happy hour and have a rooftop patio.
+As for food, they serve a range of bar snacks all the way up to entrees of salmon, steak and a “bacon chop” in addition to happy hour $3 beers and $3 sliders.
 Local health food chain, Agra Culture Kitchen & Press, serves light vegetarian and gluten-free options, along with juices and smoothies.

 La La Homemade Ice Cream sells traditional and creative ice cream flavors as well as ice cream cakes, take-home containers, and floats made with house-made sodas.
 They even keep a few vegan options on hand.

-Chino Latino has been a fixture and consistently popular Uptown happy hour spot for nearly twenty years.
+Loud and lively Chino Latino has been a late-night fixture and consistently popular happy hour spot for nearly twenty years.
 They serve a Latin/Asian menu composed of “street food from hot zones.”
 Uptown Tavern is best known for its happy hour ($2 off all drinks and $5 apps) and rooftop seating.
-The Freemont has the rare Uptown DJ and dance floor and rotating happy hour deals that are arguably the best in Uptown.
+The Fremont has the rare Uptown DJ and dance floor and rotating happy hour deals that are arguably the best in Uptown.